Corcept Therapeutics (CORT) Scheduled to Post Earnings on Wednesday

-Corcept Therapeutics (NASDAQ:CORT – Get Free Report) will be announcing its earnings results after the market closes on Wednesday, May 1st.
-Analysts expect the company to announce earnings of $0.18 per share for the quarter.
+Corcept Therapeutics (NASDAQ:CORT – Get Free Report) is scheduled to post its quarterly earnings results after the market closes on Wednesday, May 1st.
+Analysts expect Corcept Therapeutics to post earnings of $0.18 per share for the quarter.
+Individual interested in registering for the company’s earnings conference call can do so using this link.

-Corcept Therapeutics (NASDAQ:CORT – Get Free Report) last released its earnings results on Thursday, February 15th.
+Corcept Therapeutics (NASDAQ:CORT – Get Free Report) last posted its quarterly earnings data on Thursday, February 15th.
 The biotechnology company reported $0.28 earnings per share for the quarter, beating the consensus estimate of $0.25 by $0.03.
-Corcept Therapeutics had a return on equity of 21.98% and a net margin of 21.86%.
-The company had revenue of $135.41 million during the quarter, compared to the consensus estimate of $129.27 million.
-During the same period in the previous year, the company posted $0.14 EPS.
-Corcept Therapeutics’s revenue was up 31.4% compared to the same quarter last year.
+Corcept Therapeutics had a net margin of 21.86% and a return on equity of 21.98%.
+The company had revenue of $135.41 million during the quarter, compared to analyst estimates of $129.27 million.
+During the same quarter last year, the firm posted $0.14 EPS.
+The business’s revenue for the quarter was up 31.4% on a year-over-year basis.
 On average, analysts expect Corcept Therapeutics to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 Corcept Therapeutics Price Performance